dafny-lang/dafny/docs/OnlineTutorial/Termination.md

 loops.
 To do this, it uses the same technique for recursive functions and methods.
 Dafny analyzes which functions/methods call each other, to figure out possible recursion.
-For each function/method that is possibly recursive, it requires either and explicit or implicit decreases annotation on the function or method.
+For each function/method that is possibly recursive, it requires either an explicit or implicit decreases annotation on the function or method.
 Most recursive functions/methods are self-recursive:

 ```dafny